Interpreting Regularization as a Bayesian Prior

 To regularize a model, we take our loss function and add a regularizer to it.
 Regularizers take the form where is some function of our parameters, and is a hyperparameter describing our regularization constant.
 Using this rule, we can write out a regularized version of our loss function above, giving us a model known as ridge regression:

 What’s interesting about regularization is that it can be more deeply understood if we reconsider our original probabalistic model.
 In our original model, we conditioned our outputs on a linear function of the parameter which we wish to learn .
-It turns out we often want to also consider itself as a random variable, and impose a probability distribution on it.
+Instead of considering as a fixed quantity that we want a point estimate of, we can consider itself as a random variable drawn from a certain probability distribution.
 This is known as the prior probability distribution, because we assign some probability without having observed the associated pairs.
-Imposing a prior would be especially useful if we had some information about the parameter before observing any of the training data (possibly from domain knowledge), but it turns out that imposing a Gaussian prior even in the absence of actual prior knowledge leads to interesting properties.
+Imposing a prior would be especially useful if we had some information about the parameter before observing any of the training data (possibly from domain knowledge), but it turns out that imposing a Gaussian prior even in the absence of actual prior knowledge leads to interesting properties (see the Deep Learning Book chapter on regularization for more details about this).
 In particular, we can condition as on a Gaussian with 0 mean and constant variance :

 As a consequence, we must adjust our probability of observing a particular pair to accommodate the probability of observing the parameter that generated this pair.
 We obtain a new expression for our likelihood:

 Similar to the previously discussed method of maximum likelihood estimation, we can estimate the parameter to be the that maximizes the above function: